thaliapena12/slack/README.md

 # Slack Clone

 Slackers is a clone of the popular app, Slack.
-The app makes it really simple to follow different conversations and to keep all the communication regarding a project on the same place.
+The app makes it really simple to follow different conversations and to keep all the communication regarding a project in the same place.
 Slackers incorporates user authentication and login, interaction with different channels and direct messages.

   ![1](https://user-images.githubusercontent.com/7420659/78506195-7f578380-7767-11ea-9a4c-a7a10a2f5b88.gif)